Great Peace of Montreal: Prelude to peace

-The success of these attacks, which again reached deep into Iroquois territory, and the inability of the English to protect them from attacks originating to their north and west, forced the Iroquois to more seriously pursue peace.
+The success of these attacks, which again reached deep into Haudenosaunee territory, and the inability of the English to protect them from attacks originating to their north and west, forced the Haudenosaunee to more seriously pursue peace.
 Their demographic decline, aided by conflicts and epidemics, put their very existence into doubt.
 At the same time, commerce became almost nonexistent because of a fall in the price of furs.
 The Indians preferred to trade with the merchants of New York because these merchants offered better prices than the French.

-Preliminary negotiations took place in 1698 and 1699, but these were to some degree frustrated by the intervention of the English, who sought to keep the Iroquois from negotiating directly with the French.
+Preliminary negotiations took place in 1698 and 1699, but these were to some degree frustrated by the intervention of the English, who sought to keep the Haudenosaunee from negotiating directly with the French.
 After another successful attack into Iroquoia in early 1700, these attempts at intervention failed.
-The first conference between the French and Iroquois was held on Iroquois territory at Onondaga in March 1700.
-In September of the same year, a preliminary peace treaty was signed in Montreal with the five Iroquois nations.
+The first conference between the French and Haudenosaunee was held on Haudenosaunee territory at Onondaga in March 1700.
+In September of the same year, a preliminary peace treaty was signed in Montreal with the five Haudenosaunee nations.
 Thirteen First Nations symbols are on the treaty.
 After this first entente, it was decided that a bigger one would be held in Montreal in the summer of 1701 and all Nations of the Great Lakes were invited.
 Selected French emissaries, clergies and soldiers, all well-perceived by the First Nations, were given this diplomatic task.
 The negotiations continued during the wait for the big conference; the neutrality of the Five Nations was discussed in Montreal in May 1701.
 The treaty of La Grande Paix de Montreal of July 21 to August 7 of 1701 was signed as a symbol of peace between the French and the First Nations.
 In the treaty, the Five Nations agreed to remain peaceful between the French and the British during times of war together.
 It was a huge example of peace between different nations and honouring an agreement.

 Treaty ratification

 The first delegations arrived in Montreal at the beginning of the summer of 1701, often after long, hard journeys.
 The ratification of the treaty was not agreed to immediately due to the discussions between the First Nations representatives and Governor Callière's dragging on, both sides being eager to negotiate as much as possible.
 The actual signing of the document took place on a big field prepared for the special occasion, just outside the city.
 The representatives of each Nation placed their clan's symbol, such as turtle, wolf or bear, at the bottom of the document.
 A great banquet followed the solemn occasion, with a peace pipe being shared by the chiefs, each of them praising peace in turn.
 This treaty, achieved through negotiations according to First Nations diplomatic custom, was meant to end ethnic conflicts.
 From then on, negotiation would trump direct conflict and the French would agree to act as arbiters during conflicts between signatory tribes.
-The Iroquois promised to be neutral in case of conflict between the French and English colonies.
+The Haudenosaunee promised to be neutral in case of conflict between the French and English colonies.